sandeepdroid1987/reactnative-redux-demo/README.md

 9. The developer should create a private project to github with the solution and invite the indicated user in the email.

-## What we expect from you
+## Things to note

-* Create a mobile app in React Native or Expo that complies to the required specifications.
-It should be able to run on an Android or iOS simulator.
+* It will run on an Android or iOS simulator.
-* APIs consumed by the app should be mocked and data models defined.
+* APIs consumed by the app are mocked and data models defined.
-* You can use any external libraries as you need for the implementation.
-* You are free to make assumptions on the existing system, as long as you state them clearly.
-* Solution should take into consideration the peculiarities of mobile devices in terms of UX.
-* Tests are a plus.